Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Design Highlights
 ******************

-A fol record is identified by its LSN.
-LSN are defined and selected as to be able to encode various partial orders imposed on fol records by the requirements.
+A FOL record is identified by its LSN.
+LSN are defined and selected as to be able to encode various partial orders imposed on FOL records by the requirements.

 **************************
 Functional Specification
 **************************

-The fol manager exports two interfaces:
+The FOL manager exports two interfaces:

 - main interface used by the request handler.
-Through this interface fol records can be added to the fol and the fol can be forced (i.e., made persistent up to a certain record);
+Through this interface FOL records can be added to the FOL and the FOL can be forced (i.e., made persistent up to a certain record);

-- auxiliary interfaces, used for fol pruning and querying.
+- auxiliary interfaces, used for FOL pruning and querying.

 ***********************
 Logical Specification